Handsworth, South Yorkshire: Notable people

-The Stayce family
+Stayce family

 The Handsworth parish registers reveal that on 1 July 1638, Mahlon Stayce was baptised in St Mary's Church.
 The Stayce family had lived at Ballifield Hall in Handsworth for centuries but it was in Trenton, New Jersey, in America, that Mahlon made his name and his fortune.

 The Stayce family were Quakers, one of the new religious sects which surfaced in England after the Civil War.
 They dissented from traditional views and to "respectable" society, the Quakers appeared extreme and even revolutionary.
 Their leader, George Fox, preached on Cinder Hill Green in Handsworth to thousands of people in the 1650s.
 During the Interregnum, Quakers were treated with suspicion and hostility, and persecution continued following the restoration of Charles II, as they still refused to conform, even outwardly, to the Church of England.
 Their refusal to take off their hats or speak respectfully when in the presence of "nobles" made them a particular object of mistrust.

 Some members of the Stayce family are buried in a private Quaker graveyard at Cinder Hill, now in the back garden of a house.
 There are eight gravestones with plain inscriptions.